shotakaha/EDIT2013/README.md

 ### Install CAMAC driver

 If you restarted PC for some reason, you need to install CAMAC driver before excecuting DAQ.
+(You need superuser privilege)

 We use "camdrv" for CAMAC driver.
-Its source is in /opt/hep/kinoko/drv/camdrv/.

-Sample command:
+The driver is is /opt/hep/kinoko/drv/camdrv/.

 ```bash
 $ cd /opt/hep/kinoko/drv/camdrv